IIIF/api/source/presentation/4.0/model.md

 ### placeholderContainer
 {: #placeholderContainer}

 A single Container that provides additional content for use before the main content of the resource that has the `placeholderContainer` property is rendered, or as an advertisement or stand-in for that content.
 Examples include images, text and sound standing in for video content before the user initiates playback; or a film poster to attract user attention.
 The content provided by `placeholderContainer` differs from a thumbnail: a client might use `thumbnail` to summarize and navigate multiple resources, then show content from `placeholderContainer` as part of the initial presentation of a single resource.
 A placeholder Container is likely to have different dimensions to those of the Container(s) of the resource that has the `placeholderContainer` property.
 A placeholder Container may be of a different type from the resource that has the `placeholderContainer` property.
-For example, a `Scene` may have a placeholder Container of type `Canvas`.
+For example, a Scene may have a placeholder Container of type Canvas.

 Clients _MAY_ display the content of a linked placeholder Container when presenting the resource.
 When more than one such Container is available, for example if `placeholderContainer` is provided for the currently selected Range and the current Manifest, the client _SHOULD_ pick the one most specific to the content.
 Publishers _SHOULD NOT_ assume that the placeholder Container will be processed by all clients.
 Clients _SHOULD_ take care to avoid conflicts between time-based media in the rendered placeholder Container and the content of the resource that has the `placeholderContainer` property.